daos-stack/daos/docs/QSG/docker.md

 #### Note:
 Huge pages are supported by all containerized Linux distributions.
-However support of huge pages with DAOS and its dependencies re not working for some Linux distribution.only the followingdistributions have been validated:
+However support of huge pages with DAOS and its dependencies re not working for some Linux distribution.only the following distributions have been validated:
 - [rockylinux/rockylinux:8.4](https://hub.docker.com/r/rockylinux/rockylinux)
 - [centos:centos8](https://hub.docker.com/_/centos) official docker images.